-Summary of Request:
+Summary of Request

-This proposal will change existing zoning of approximately 6-Acres of land with C-2 and RM-2 zones to a Planned Development (PD) zone.
-This application is for a Mixed Use Development that will be constructed in a single phase of development with all buildings, facilities, landscaping, off-site and site elements being built simultaneously.
+This proposal seeks a change in existing zoning of approximately 6.4-acres of land from C-2 and RM-2 zones to a Planned Development (PD) zone.
+This application is for a mixed use development that will be constructed in a single phase of development with all buildings, facilities, landscaping, off-site, and on-site elements being built to minimize disturbances of both lodging guests and adjacent neighbors.

 The attached conceptual design drawings contain specific plan and elevation information and in some cases list specific configuration and quantities.
-As the planning/architectural design and approval process evolves they will become guidelines for the final design and approval submittal along with Municipality Ordinance and Building Code, Agency, Public and Owner review and comment.
+As the planning/architectural design and approval process evolves, and more public and owner comments on record, they will become guidelines for the final design and approval submittal along with the Sedona Land and Development Code and Building Code.

-Existing Property Conditions:
+Existing Property Conditions

-The site is bounded by Saddlerock Circle to the west, SR 89A to the north, Elk Road (a Private Accessway) to the east and the Saddlerock Subdivision and an undeveloped residential lot to the south.
-An approximately 1⁄2 Acre parcel located on SR 89A, west of Soldiers Pass Road intersection (noted as 'Exclude' on the Site Plan) is not a part of this application.
+The site is bounded by Saddlerock Circle to the west, SR 89A to the north, Elk Road (a private accessway) to the east and the Saddlerock Subdivision and an undeveloped residential lot to the south.
 The site slopes from the southeast corner to the northwest corner.
 There is a non-natural drainageway that bisects the westerly portion of the site and is designated as Profile 3600 on the City of Sedona Flood Boundary Map.
 It flows to a culvert at Saddlerock Circle.

-The property has seen various forms of site grading and development for decades with little pre-existing natural grade and plantlife remaining.
-Having been a plant nursery for 50 years, several extremely large non-native trees exist ranging from 40 to 90 feet in height and form a substantial visual impression.
+Originally the site of Cook's Homestead, the property has seen various forms of site grading and development for decades with no pre-existing natural grade and vegetation remaining.
+Having been a plant nursery for 50 years, several extremely large non-native trees exist ranging from 30- to 90-feet in height and forming a substantial visual impression.
 They are easily among the tallest trees in Sedona.
-To date, all existing buildings, trash, litter and invasive plantlife have been removed from the property.
-Eleven major tall trees remain along with a variety of smaller trees (see Site Plan and Landscape Plan for locations).
-A substantial line of existing trees remain along the southern border providing a visual screen to adjacent residences.
-It is proposed that they remain and become part of a more contiguous buffering element.
+To date, all existing buildings, trash, litter and invasive vegetation have been removed from the property.
+Eighteen mature trees remain along with a variety of smaller trees (see Site Plan and Landscape Plan for locations).
+A substantial line of existing trees remains along the southern border providing a visual screen to adjacent residences.
+It is proposed that these trees remain and become part of an enhanced buffering element.
+Mulch and a temporary automatic drip-irrigation system has been installed to all preserved large non-native trees.